kirbysayshi/node-ddd-jquery/README.md

 ddd-jquery
 ==========

 de-bowerified, de-amdified, de-gruntified... jQuery.
-Best used via [browserify][].
+Best used via [browserify][], when you don't want to include _all_ of jQuery, just the parts you need.

 [browserify]: https://github.com/substack/node-browserify